 In this guide I’m going to talk about how you can get started with Team Fortress 2 trading as a new trader.
 I will try to make this guide with as little fluff as possible, with a mix of methods how you can make profit and also links to guides that I think is worth checking out.
-I’ll try to be as thorough as possible so people that are complete new to trading can get started with the help of this guide, if a topic is old news to you just skip ahead and move onto the next one and maybe you’ll learn something new in the next section.
+I’ll try and be as thorough as possible so people that are complete new in the trading world can get started with the help of this guide, if a topic is old news to you just skip ahead and move onto the next one and maybe you’ll learn something new in the next section.

 - Why get into TF2 trading?

 - The value of items – using Backpack.tf

 - TF2 Trading Sites

 - How to get your first items to start trading with

 - How to make a profit – TF2 Trading Guides